-4 IMPLEMENTATION OF PROVISIONS ON CLIMATE CHANGE
+4. IMPLEMENTATION OF PROVISIONS ON CLIMATE CHANGE

-- 4.1.
-The effectiveness of climate change provisions, similarly to other environmental provisions, in promoting environmental protection depends at least partially on their implementation.
-Most RTAs with detailed environmental and climate change provisions establish institutional arrangements, such as committees ensuring dialogue on implementation, public accountability mechanisms, and ex post review of the implementation of the commitments agreed under the respective agreement.
-Mechanisms for resolving disputes are also put in place that serve as tools for ensuring implementation. - 4.2.
-All EU RTAs concluded since 2011, including those with Japan, Singapore and Vietnam, contain detailed provisions in this regard.
-Most EU RTAs with a chapter on sustainable development commit the parties to jointly or individually monitor and assess the impact of the agreements' implementation on sustainable development.
-Institutional set ups and monitoring mechanisms are also put in place establishing a Committee or a Board on Trade and Sustainable Development to oversee the implementation of the chapter.
-Each meeting of these bodies shall include a public session with stakeholders and parties undertake to promote a balanced representation of the relevant interests, including independent representative organisations of employers, workers, environmental interests, and business groups.
-Parties are also to establish consultative mechanisms with domestic advisory groups comprising a balanced representation of economic, social and environmental stakeholders.
-Finally, EU RTAs traditionally excluded the chapters on trade and sustainable development from the general dispute settlement provisions of the agreements.
-Instead, they provide for government consultations followed by an examination of the matter by panels of experts with specialized knowledge. - 4.3.
-Most US RTAs and the CPTPP place particular emphasis on promoting public awareness of environmental laws and policies, and domestic accountability by requiring parties to ensure investigations for alleged violations of such laws, access to administrative and judicial proceedings, and appropriate sanctions and remedies.
+As with other environmental provisions, the effectiveness of climate change provisions in promoting environmental protection depends - at least partially - on their implementation.
+Most RTAs with detailed environmental and climate change provisions establish institutional arrangements, such as committees, to ensure dialogue on implementation, public accountability mechanisms, and ex post reviews of the implementation of the commitments agreed under the respective agreement.
+Mechanisms for resolving disputes are also put in place, to serve as tools for ensuring implementation.

+All EU RTAs concluded since 2011, including those with Japan, Singapore and Viet Nam, contain detailed provisions in this regard.
+Most EU RTAs with a chapter on sustainable development commit the parties to jointly or individually monitoring and assessing the impact of the agreements' implementation on sustainable development.
+Institutional set-ups and monitoring mechanisms are also put in place to establish committees or boards on trade and sustainable development, to oversee the implementation of the chapter.
+Each meeting of these bodies must include a public session with stakeholders and parties to promote a balanced representation of the relevant interests, including those of employers, workers, business groups and the environment.
+Parties also establish consultative mechanisms with domestic advisory groups, comprising a balanced representation of economic, social and environmental stakeholders.
+Finally, EU RTAs have traditionally excluded the chapters on trade and sustainable development from their general dispute settlement provisions.
+Instead, they provide for government consultations followed by an examination of the matter by panels of experts with specialized knowledge.

+Most US RTAs, as well as the CPTPP, place particular emphasis on promoting public awareness of environmental laws and policies and on domestic accountability by requiring parties to ensure that there are investigations into alleged violations of such laws, access to administrative and judicial proceedings, and appropriate sanctions and remedies.
 Both the CPTPP and the USMCA require the parties to use or establish national advisory committees to provide views on matters related to the implementation of the chapter and procedures for the receipt and consideration of written submissions on such matters must be put in place.
-Parties further agree to cooperate on a bilateral or plurilateral basis to address matters of joint or common interest, designate national contact points, and report periodically to the Environmental Committee.
-In turn, this Committee's purpose is to oversee the implementation of the chapter.
+Parties further agree to cooperate on a bilateral or plurilateral basis to address matters of joint or common interest, designate national contact points, and report periodically to an environmental committee established under the respective RTA.
+In turn, this committee's purpose is to oversee the implementation of the chapter.
 Parties must endeavour to resolve interpretation and application disagreements through consultations.
-If unsuccessful, they must request that the Committee representatives from the consulting parties convene to consider the matter and thereafter, if still necessary, refer it to the relevant ministers for consideration.
-Only then and if the issue still remains unresolved, parties may request consultations under the ordinary dispute settlement procedures of the RTA. - 4.4.
-A specific type of provisions, only found in a few US RTAs, including the USMCA, establishes a submission mechanism on enforcement matters.
-It provides the possibility for any person of a party to the agreement to file a submission asserting that a party is failing to effectively enforce its environmental laws.
-Such submissions are filed with the RTA's environmental institution which may request a response from the party concerned.
+If unsuccessful, they must request that the committee representatives from the consulting parties convene to consider the matter and thereafter, if still necessary, refer it to the relevant ministers for consideration.
+Only then, and if the issue still remains unresolved, may parties request consultations under the ordinary dispute settlement procedures of the RTA.